dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Custom is the hidden beam that hauds belief whan reason sways. <br>
 // The sel is nae fortress, but a bundil, a scaffaldin o’ perceptions aye in flux. <br>
-// We become the scaffaldin.
-Ye will be cried back. <br>
+// We become the scaffaldin. <br>
 // Custom is the hidden beam that upholds belief when reason falters. <br>
 // The self is no fortress, but a bundle, a scaffolding of perceptions in flux. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="DAVID HUME" src="https://github.com/user-attachments/assets/d2783045-bb7c-4523-830a-03c7264f866d" /> <br>
 … <br>